zeek/zeek-docs/doc/script-reference/statements.rst

 loop variables (one for each index), enclosed in brackets.

 If the expression is a table, keys and values can be iterated over at the same time by specifying a key and value variable.
+Similarly, if the expression is a vector, indices and values can be iterated over at the same time by specifying an index and value variable.
 The core exposes value variables for free, so this should be preferred to accessing the values in a separate lookup inside the loop.

 Note that the loop variable in a ``for`` statement is not allowed to be a global variable, and it does not need to be declared prior to the ``for``